Towards precision cosmology with Voids x CMB correlations (I): Roman-Agora mock catalogs and pipeline validation: Introduction

 Some examples of simulations that try to overcome these challenges are \textsc{WebSky} \citep{Websky2020}, \textsc{DEMNUni} \citep{DEMNUni2015Jcastorina,DEMNUni2016carbone}, \textsc{Agora} \citep{omori2022}, \textsc{Gower Street} \citep{gowerstreet2025}, and \textsc{HalfDome} \citep{halfdome2025}, each adopting different compromises between resolution, number of realizations and cosmological coverage.
 Despite their specific trade-offs, all these simulations are highly valuable for cross-correlation studies and the optimal choice depends on the scientific application.

-The last step, once a simulation is selected, is to make it suitable for cosmological analysis by tailoring its data products to match the specifications of the target survey.
-For the CMB-related outputs ---including lensing, ISW, kSZ, tSZ, and CIB maps --- only limited processing is required.
-These maps are typically adjusted by applying the survey mask or beam, adding noise realizations consistent with the instrumental sensitivity, and, if necessary, applying small multiplicative calibrations (typically at the few-percent level) to match the observed power spectra.
-Their validation is performed statistically, through comparisons of auto- and cross-power spectra with theoretical predictions (for example, from \texttt{CAMB}\footnote{\hyperlink{https://camb.readthedocs.io/}{https://camb.readthedocs.io/}}) and with existing measurements from experiments such as \emph{Planck} \citep{Planck2014_survey,Planck2016_survey,Planck2020_survey}, the Atacama Cosmology Telescope (ACT) \citep{ACT2011_survey,ACT2017_survey}) , or the South Pole Telescope (SPT) \citep{SPT2015_survey,SPT2019_survey}, to ensure that they reproduce both the amplitude and scale dependence of the true sky signal.
+The last step, once a simulation is selected, is to make it suitable for cosmological analysis by tailoring its data products to the specifications of the target survey.
+CMB-related outputs---including lensing, ISW, kSZ, tSZ, and CIB maps---typically require minimal processing.
+These maps are adjusted by applying the survey mask or beam, adding noise realizations consistent with the instrumental sensitivity, and, if necessary, applying small multiplicative calibrations (typically at the few-percent level) to match the observed power spectra.
+Their validation is performed statistically, through comparisons of auto- and cross-power spectra with theoretical predictions (for example, from \texttt{CAMB}\footnote{\hyperlink{https://camb.readthedocs.io/}{https://camb.readthedocs.io/}}) and with existing measurements from experiments such as \emph{Planck} \citep{Planck2014_survey,Planck2016_survey,Planck2020_survey}, the Atacama Cosmology Telescope (ACT) \citep{ACT2011_survey,ACT2017_survey} , or the South Pole Telescope (SPT) \citep{SPT2015_survey,SPT2019_survey}.